 Unfortunately, it is difficult to give a general price range for the review or drafting of contracts, due to the wide variety of types and the unique circumstances of each client.
 Some web-based legal service providers may state a per-page price to review an agreement, but you should be skeptical of the quality of such service.
 While that pricing scheme is convenient and attractive, we do not think you can reasonably offer quality review with a one-size-fits-all approach to all types of contracts and clients, on a per-page basis.
 After all, you want an attorney to do more than simply be an editor of text on a page.
 A contracts attorney will consider the legal implications of the language in the contract, how the language may be enforced under the applicable laws, what issues are not addressed in the contract, and finally, determine how all of this affects you, your family, your business, and/or your own goals.
 Putting a per-page price on that kind of service misses the point.

 How long does it take for a contract to be drafted/reviewed?

 Again, there is no easy answer to this.
 First, it depends upon our availability to meet with you, understand your circumstances, and review the agreement.
 Second, it depends on the length and complexity of the document, among other factors (please see the list below).

 If I email you the contract, can you review it for me and send it back?

-Unfortunately, unless you are an existing client of our firm, we cannot agree to review and provide written feedback on a contract for you solely via email prior to an initial consultation with you and receiving a signed engagement letter from you.
-While we do our best to meet your review deadlines, please plan ahead so that we can schedule to meet you before beginning review or drafting.
+Unfortunately, unless you are an existing client of our firm, we cannot agree to review and provide written feedback on a contract for you solely via email prior to an initial consultation with you, and our receipt of a signed engagement letter.
+We do our best to meet your review deadlines, but please plan ahead, if possible.

 What factors may impact the price of the drafting/review of my contract(s)?